67 Bar Trivia Questions [6 Rounds, Answers, Stumpers]

 Answer: Nineteen Eighty-Four, by George Orwell.

-Sounds right.
-Isn’t, if you say Brave New World (Huxley, 1932, different themes).
+Say Brave New World (Huxley, 1932) and you’ve gone for the wrong dystopia, different themes entirely.
 Orwell published 1984 in 1949, one year before his death.
-The phrase “Big Brother is watching you” appears on posters across Oceania and entered English as a synonym for state snooping.
+The phrase “Big Brother is watching you” appears on posters across Oceania and slid into English as shorthand for state snooping.

 66. What was Google first called when Larry Page and Sergey Brin founded it in 1996?
 (Hard)